-- a) Details of the Biosecurity Matter including photo, location of Biosecurity Matter infestations, the Biosecurity Matter category and respective Management Measures. - b) Location of applicable biosecurity management zone boundaries in relation to Work under the Contract (including ancillary activities such as water source, stockpile sites, gravel sources, spoil locations). - c) Identify movement of Biosecurity Matter carriers across biosecurity zone boundaries and Biosecurity Instrument Permit details pertaining to these movements. - d) Management Measures for preventing the spread of Biosecurity Matters within Site and out of the Site. - e) Measures to exclude access to known areas of Biosecurity Matter infestation such as flagging. - f) Location of clean-down facility (if temporary clean down bay is to be constructed on Site, specify design and maintenance requirements). - g) Specific Monitoring procedures for biosecurity matters (method, timing, frequency, duration, parameter to be monitored, criteria / outcome measured against). - h) Pesticide treatment schedule addressing method of control, chemicals, locations, timing of works, and - i) Biosecurity Matter Commercial Operator's Licence
+- a) Details of the Biosecurity Matter including photo, location of Biosecurity Matter infestations, the Biosecurity Matter category and respective Management Measures. - b) Location of applicable biosecurity management zone boundaries in relation to Work under the Contract (including ancillary activities such as water source, stockpile sites, gravel sources, Deposition Areas). - c) Identify movement of Biosecurity Matter carriers across biosecurity zone boundaries and Biosecurity Instrument Permit details pertaining to these movements. - d) Management Measures for preventing the spread of Biosecurity Matters within Site and out of the Site. - e) Measures to exclude access to known areas of Biosecurity Matter infestation such as flagging. - f) Location of clean-down facility (if temporary clean down bay is to be constructed on Site, specify design and maintenance requirements).

+- g) Specific Monitoring procedures for biosecurity matters (method, timing, frequency, duration, parameter to be monitored, criteria / outcome measured against). - h) Pesticide treatment schedule addressing method of control, chemicals, locations, timing of works, and - i) Biosecurity Matter Commercial Operator's Licence.

-8.13 Waste
+8.13 Waste 2 Resource

-The Contractor shall be responsible for management of wastes generated from Work under the Contract in accordance with the Environmental Protection Act 1994.
-This shall include wastes generated at Site Camp and facilities under MRTS28.
+The Contractor shall be responsible for management of Wastes generated from Work under the Contract in accordance with the relevant Legislative Requirements including the Environmental Protection Act 1994 and the Waste Reduction and Recycling Act 2011.
+This shall include Wastes generated at Site Camp and facilities under MRTS28 Contractor's Site Facilities and Camp.

-Where illegally dumped waste and litter is discovered during the Work under the Contract, the Principal may instruct the Contractor to undertake appropriate management, removal and disposal of illegally dumped waste and litter.
-Amounts of illegally dumped waste and litter are to be recorded in the department's Waste and Recycling Calculator.
+Where illegally dumped Waste and litter is discovered during the Work under the Contract, the Principal may instruct the Contractor to undertake appropriate management, removal and disposal of illegally dumped Waste and litter.
+Amounts of illegally dumped Waste and litter are to be recorded in the department's Waste 2 Resource Calculator, the department's Waste Estimation and Reporting Tool.